An ad for the computer game Hitman: Absolution , viewed on the YouTube channel and Facebook pages for the Hitman game series:

 The transition to more adult material must not be unduly abrupt at the watershed (in the case of television)....
 For television the strongest material should appear later in the schedule.

 Ofcom Decision: Not in Breach of Ruler 1.6

-naked breasts were visible but no other nudity was shown.
+sheets, Lynne's naked breasts were visible but no other nudity was shown.
 When the sexual act was over, the Prince left the room temporarily and Lynne used this opportunity – at great peril to herself – to pick up his mobile phone from the

 Rule 1.6 was therefore not breached.

 reiterates to all broadcasters the need to take great care when considering whether to include strong language in opening titles immediately after the watershed because only limited context can be provided to viewers before they watch them and viewers

 may be more likely to come across the material unawares.
-Ofcom will only consider the use of the most offensive language in opening title sequences broadcast after the watershed to comply with the Code in exceptional circumstances,
+Ofcom will only consider the use of the most offensive language in opening title sequences broadcast after the watershed to comply with the Code in exceptional circumstances, and Ofcom discourages

 A couple of year's ago Ofcom delegated the role of advert censor for Video on Demand to the Advertising Standards Authority (ASA).